nnethercote/perf-book/src/profiling.md

 - [`counts`] supports ad hoc profiling, which combines the use of `eprintln!` statement with frequency-based post-processing, which is good for getting domain-specific insights into parts of your code.
+- [Coz] performs *causal profiling* to measure optimization potential.
+It has Rust support via [coz-rs].

 [perf]: https://perf.wiki.kernel.org/index.php/Main_Page
 [Hotspot]: https://github.com/KDAB/hotspot